syedhnaqvi/Proxmox/readme.md

 -One NIC

 ## Objective
-This lab includes steps for installing OPNsense firewall in a VM for leanring and educational purpose .
+This lab includes steps for installing Proxmox for leanring and educational purpose .
+Not meant for any production environments

 ### Skills Learned

-- What is OPNsense
+- What is Proxmox
-- Installing OPNsense on VM
+- Installing Proxmox
-- Setting up OPNsense on VM.
+- Setting up Proxmox.

 ### What is OPNsense ?
 OPNsense is an open source, easy-to-use and easy-to-build FreeBSD based firewall and routing platform.
 OPNsense includes most of the features available in expensive commercial firewalls,